-Standard essional Graduate Teaching Standards Stariuaru Demonstrate Imperiorders and understanding of response into how students been and the 1.2 Demonstrate knowledge and understanding of research into how students learn and the implications for teaching.
-Demonstrate knowledge of teaching strategies that are responsive to the learning strengths 1.3 and needs of students from diverse linguistics, cultural, religious and socioeconomic backgrounds.
-2.1 Demonstrate knowledge and understanding of the concepts, substance and structure of the content and teaching strategies of the teaching area.
-2.2 Organise content into an effective learning and teaching sequence.
-2.3 Use curriculum, assessment and reporting knowledge to design learning sequences and 2.3 lesson plans.
-2.4 Demonstrate broad knowledge of, understanding of and respect for Aboriginal and Torres 2.4 strait Islander histories, cultures and languages.
-0.0 Implement teaching strategies for using ICT to expand curriculum learning opportunities for 2.6 students.
-3.1 Set learning goals that provide achievable challenges for students of varying characteristics.
-3.2 Plan lesson sequences using knowledge of student learning, content and effective teaching 3.2 strategies.
-3.3 Include a range of teaching strategies.
-0.4 Demonstrate knowledge of a range of resources including ICT that engage students in their 3.4 learning.
-2.5 Demonstrate a range of verbal and non-verbal communication strategies to support student 3.5 engagement.
-Identify strategies to support inclusive student participation and engagement in classroom 4.1 activities.
-4.2 Demonstrate the capacity to organise classroom activities and provide clear directions.
-Seek and apply constructive feedback from supervisors and teachers to improve teaching 6.3 practices. practices.
+Standard Assessment/s 1.2.1 Demonstrate knowledge and understanding of research into how students learn and the implications for teaching.
+1,2 1.3.1 Demonstrate knowledge of teaching strategies that are responsive to the learning strengths and needs of students from diverse linguistics, cultural, religious and socioeconomic backgrounds.
+1 2.1.1 Demonstrate knowledge and understanding of the concepts, substance and structure of the content and teaching strategies of the teaching area.
+1,2 2.2.1 Organise content into an effective learning and teaching sequence.
+2 2.3.1 Use curriculum, assessment and reporting knowledge to design learning sequences and lesson plans.
+1,2 2.4.1 Demonstrate broad knowledge of, understanding of and respect for Aboriginal and Torres strait Islander histories, cultures and languages.
+1 2.6.1 Implement teaching strategies for using ICT to expand curriculum learning opportunities for students.
+1,2 3.1.1 Set learning goals that provide achievable challenges for students of varying characteristics.
+2 3.2.1 Plan lesson sequences using knowledge of student learning, content and effective teaching strategies.
+2 3.3.1 Include a range of teaching strategies.
+1,2 3.4.1 Demonstrate knowledge of a range of resources including ICT that engage students in their learning.
+2 3.5.1 Demonstrate a range of verbal and non-verbal communication strategies to support student engagement.
+1,2 4.1.1 Identify strategies to support inclusive student participation and engagement in classroom activities.
+1,2 4.2.1 Demonstrate the capacity to organise classroom activities and provide clear directions.
+1,2 6.3.1 Seek and apply constructive feedback from supervisors and teachers to improve teaching practices.
+1 7.1.1 Understand and apply the key principles described in codes of ethics and conduct for the teaching profession 1,2